 Corporate support needed

-Friesen says that the need for corporate support of new Canadians has also risen that the credit union’s “maximum will be due to Ottawa setting new targets for private- versus government-assisted refugees.
+Friesen says that the need for corporate support of new Canadians has also risen due to Ottawa setting new targets for private- versus government-assisted refugees.
 Next year’s target for privately sponsored refugees is set at 20,000, while the target for government-assisted refugees is 10,000 (subject to change).
 Friesen disagrees with this policy, saying that government-sponsored refugees should be at least equal to, if not higher than, private-sponsorship targets.

 In addition to private sponsorship, 10 Vancity employees every year will undergo ISSofBC’s volunteer training program, allowing them to work as settlement mentors, supporting the families in a variety of different ways, from language acquisition to navigating public transportation.
 “Our employees will work with each family to help them use the transit system, take them to the public library, introduce them to the community centre, help them learn to ride bicycles — general socialization,” says Ludgate.
 “It’s an in-kind contribution to the well-being of the family.”